joseck0510/CV/README.md

 - Ruby on Rails
 - Javascript
-- PostgreSQL with Datamapper and Active Record ORMs
+- PostgreSQL with DataMapper and Active Record ORMs
 - Rspec
 - Capybara
 - Jasmine